kylecorry31/gnome-shell-extension-pop-theme-toggle/README.md

-# Pop Theme Toggle Gnome Shell Extensions
+# Pop Theme Toggle Gnome Shell Extension
 A shell extension for using the pop theme toggle.